 Oil, fat and nuts – in moderation

-Sweets, salty snacks and alcohol – in moderation with enjoyment
+Sweets, salty snacks and alcohol – savour in moderation

-Beverages – many, spread out over the day
+Beverages – plenty, spread out over the day

 |Test your eating habits|

-Are you following a healthy and balanced diet?
-The test identifies your eating habits and shows where and how you can improve your diet.
+How balanced is your nutrition?
+This test identifies your eating habits and shows where and how you can improve your nutrition.

 The test is only available in German and French.